When do World Models Successfully Learn Dynamical Systems?: Empirical Results

 We computed $\rho(\Delta t)$ for $\Delta t \in \{1,\dots,100\}$ and for $4$ different choices of $P$ for $100$ non-overlapping videos with a length of $301$ frames of the original data, as well as for $50$ different generated videos with a length of $301$ frames.
 We then computed the sample means and standard deviations of the correlation coefficients to compare our generated videos to the original ones.
 Pixels $1$, $2$, $3$ and $4$ used for comparison are given in Fig. \ref{fig:correlation_pixel_coordinates}.

 The results in Fig. \ref{fig:correlations_2x2_grid} indicate that, overall, the generated videos exhibit temporal dynamics consistent with the real videos, as the mean correlations almost always fall within one standard deviation of the real data.
-However, the model tends to exaggerate short-term correlations, particularly for the first Pixels $1$, $2$ and $3$, showing higher magnitudes of local extrema for small values of $\Delta t$.
-Long-term correlations are captured effectively for the most part, but there are notable deviations at Pixel $4$, where the generated videos diverge significantly from the real videos for $\Delta t > 50$, indicating difficulty in replicating more complex, less periodic behaviours that tend to happen on the right-hand side of the image.
+However, the model tends to exaggerate short-term correlations, particularly for points $1$, $2$ and $3$.
+Whilst long-term correlations are captured effectively, there are notable deviations at late times at point $4$, suggesting difficulty in replicating more non-periodic behaviours.
 An analysis of all four coordinate points and longer, $1000$ frame videos is given in Section \ref{sec:appendix_further_eval_matrics}.